 Learn how to create a cast drawing to historic levels of excellence in this in-depth, 8-week course that shows every close-up detail of rendering a classical cast drawing with graphite.

-In this course you’ll watch atelier instructor Ian Hurtado Zafra demonstrate drawing a scaled-down reproduction of the ancient Greek Venus de Milo sculpture, using the classical method already introduced in our earlier courses.
+In this course you’ll watch atelier instructor Ian Hurtado Zafra demonstrate drawing a cast of the ancient Greek Venus de Milo sculpture, using the classical methods introduced in Intro to Classical Drawing and Bargue Plate Drawing.